 A data analyst takes a deep dive into defect datasets.
 What does she learn about AppSec on the way?
-Introducing the Enso Research Den’s three part AppSec research series comparing defect data, the technologies involved in collection, severity levels, and CVE alignment over time from the perspective of a data analyst.
+Introducing the Enso Research Den’s four part AppSec research series comparing defect data, the technologies involved in collection, severity levels, and CVE alignment over time from the perspective of a data analyst.

 As an Application Security Posture Management (ASPM) solution, Enso continuously gathers information from across different organizational R&D and AppSec tools to provide security teams with visibility into the dynamic production environments involved in application development.
 As a data analyst using these tools, I am naturally exposed to large sets of data on defects and their corresponding information.